Mirac Creepingbear: Career

 Creepingbear had a number of occupations including working for an electrical supply company before becoming a full-time painter in 1974.
 He is considered one of the more important of Oklahoma's traditional artists.
 His paintings, in oil, watercolor, acrylic and pastel, show a style that is fluid and dramatic and alludes to Native-American culture.
 He emulated the works of his Kiowa elders as well as American Western artists Frederic Remington and Charles Russell.

 He worked with gallery owner Doris Littrell who helped promote his work.
 She provided him with shows, as well as serving as his main gallery and hosted both his first one-man show in 1981 and his final one-man show in 1990.

 Death

-Mirac Creepingbear died on October 28, 1990.
+Mirac Creepingbear died on October 28, 1990, due to injuries sustained from an automobile accident.
+Alcohol was involved in the incident.